Info on the new Leica FOTOS app which replaces this can be found here.

 When Leica introduced the M10 in January of 2017 most of the updates to the camera were refinements of existing features.
 One of the new features was designed to address the needs of the Instagram age.
-With the ability to create or connect to a WiFi network Leica has added the ability to the M10 to transfer and upload images to an iPhone or Android phone so the images can be transferred to a social media platform or sent to a recipient while still on location without the need of a computer.
+With the ability to create or connect to a WiFi network Leica has added the ability to the M10 to transfer and upload images to an iPhone or IPad so the images can be transferred to a social media platform or sent to a recipient while still on location without the need of a computer.
 The M-APP is a native iPad program and works great.

 There is no external WiFi button on the camera to turn on wireless networking.
 But since the M10 has the ability to make a “Favorites” menu there is no need to dive through all of the menu options.
 To activate the WiFi press the “Menu” button and scroll through the options to select the “WLAN” function.
 In the sub-menu switch function to on, in the same sub-menu select connect, and there either “Create WLAN” or “Join WLAN”.
 The “Create WLAN” is the easiest as this creates a WiFi network for a direct connection to the M10.

 The connection has to be set-up prior to actually creating the network.
 In the WLAN sub-menu, enter the camera name in SSID/Network Name (if desired).
 This is done in a keyboard sub-menu, exactly as described on p.
 190 of the manual.
 Enter a network password at Password (if desired).
 This is also done in a keyboard sub-menu, as described.